 Industrial organization is a subfield of microeconomics devoted to the study of the structure of firms and markets and of their strategic interactions.
 The study of industrial organization adds to the perfectly competitive model by considering real-world frictions such as limited information, transaction costs, costs of adjusting prices, government actions, and barriers to entry by new firms to the market.
 It also considers how firms are organized, how they compete in such a world, and how they acquire and use market power.
 In this course we will study the fundamental topics in industrial organization such as market power, monopoly, price discrimination, nonlinear pricing, product differentiation, oligopoly, monopolistic competition, entry deterrence, capacity constraints, spatial competition, quality, and antitrust.
-Although our approach will be mostly theoretical, we will also cover some relevant empirical and case studies through some journal and newspaper articles.
 Knowledge of intermediate microeconomics is essential, and basic game theory will be introduced and used to analyze applications.